 - 3 Spring onions (separate the white part for stir frying, green part for garnishing)

 - 1.5 tbsp GF Kikkoman soy sauce (or regular)

 - 3 tsp coconut sugar/agave (add less if using regular sugar)

 - 2 tsp Chinkiang black vinegar (or Balsamic vinegar)

 - Optional Garnish: Roasted Peanuts, Fresh Chilis

 How to Make:

-- In the same pan, add your chili, garlic, spring onions and ginger.
-Stir fry till aromatic (1-2 minutes).
+- Immediately add your chili, garlic, white parts of the spring onions and ginger into the same pan.
+Stir fry till aromatic (2-3 minutes).

 How to Serve:

 Traditional Method: Kung Pao Tofu is not really an authentic Chinese dish.
 It is a dish inspired from the original Kung Pao Chicken or 宫保鸡丁.
 Traditionally it is always made with diced chicken that is marinated and stir-fried with peppers/vegetables and home-made deep-fried nuts like cashews or peanuts.
 Being a regional dish from Sichuan, it is a very, very hot dish.
 Sichuan is known for its extremely spicy food.
 It almost always includes sichuan peppercorns and peppers to create what the Chinese call ” 麻辣” or numbing flavor.